mjkkirschner/8chips-assembly-simulator/README.md

 - LOADB :
 - LOADBIMMEDIATE :
 - STOREB :
-- UPDATEFLAGS :
+- UPDATEFLAGS : Updates the flags register which has bitflags for `A>B, A==B, A<B` - on real hardware this should be called before any jumps are made.
+Not required in this simulator.
 - HALT :
-- LOADCONTROLIMMEDIATE :
+- LOADCONTROLIMMEDIATE : Not implemented in simulator.
 - STORECOMSTATUS : Not implemented in simulator.
 - STORECOMDATA : Not implemented in simulator.
 - STOREAATPOINTER :